redhauser/peaceduke-discord-bot/patchnotes.md

 All of the commands' lines have been revisioned

-/plist has been remade, and instead of saving the entire fucking return value from (ytdl.getInfo) it actually only saves the urls, which doesn't require fucking JSON BigInt bypasses.
-Also its use interface has been entirely overhauled.

-Even though /plist is well and working now, I won't be adding it in Patch 1.3.6.
-Instead, it's gonna go in the 1.4 Update, to make the update more grand.
-Yeah, I'm a bitch.

 Updated all the logging messages to be more readable and to be more grammatically correct.

 Removed all the random console.logs that I forgot to remove while debugging.